petrayang2002/InterStatHub/Regression and Correlation.md

 It is important to omit missing data cases in the dataset.
 Otherwise, R won't run the correlation or linear regression analyses.

+Listwise deletion (complete-case analysis) removes all data for a case that has one or more missing values.

 Omission can happen in either pairwise or listwise.
-For pairwise deletion, ....
-For listwise deletion, ....
+Pairwise deletion (available-case analysis) omits pairs of data with avaiable values.
+Listwise deletion (complete-case analysis) omits all data for cases if any value is missing.

 The steps are shown below: